pixelpassion/drf-saas-starter/docs/services.rst

 Sentry
 ------

 Errors are pushed to Sentry.
-Update the SENTRY_DSN setting in the .env
+Update the SENTRY_DSN setting in the .env.